real-jame/realjame/content/notes/2024-08-11-oldroblox-bundler/index.md

 - Build assets for release:
 	- Make a `build` directory in the project, and then `build/novetus` and `build/orrh`.
 	- For Novetus: no effort needed for shareddata, the assets folder can be copied directly (but renamed to be the project name)
-	- For ORRH: generate random numeric IDs for the assets, and generate asset pack metadata (`AssetPack.json`) based off the project metadata.
+	- For ORRH: build the asset pack by renaming assets to random numeric file names, and generate a metadata file based off the project metadata.
 	- Rewrite URLs in the RBXL as necessary and copy to their build directories.
+	- Also for Novetus, optional: generate a description .txt file for the map that will show in Novetus's map selection menu.
-	- **Could also minify the RBXL file's XML (and Lua scripts inside) and/or compress to a .rbxl.gz file**
+	- **Could also minify the RBXL file's XML (and Lua scripts inside)[^minify] and/or compress the RBXL file**[^compression]

 ## I can make this

 This isn't a request for someone out there to make it, I can make it.
-I just wanted to note my ideas down and make a plan, just out in the open.
+I just wanted to note my ideas down and make a plan, but out in the open.

-I'll probably write it in C#, beacuse I like C# and want to use it more, lol.
+I'll definitely be writing it in C#, because I like C# and want to use it more, lol.

-It will be a terminal app, because that's all I need, but I suppose a GUI could be made later.
+It will be a terminal app, because that's all *I* need, but I suppose a GUI could be made later.

-It could also have a native MacOS and Linux version (even though these Roblox versions are only on Windows, you can use Wine).
+It could also have a native MacOS and Linux version (although these Roblox versions are Windows-exclusive, you can run them on Wine).
 [Even the GUI can be cross-platform](https://avaloniaui.net/).

 This is surely over-engineered, but it's fun and that's what matters!

+## 8/12 update

+Fixed typos, I rushed this post out before I had to leave for work lol.
+So it was basically just an infodump (it still is... just with less typos)

+Also, I got some advice after sharing this to the Client Search Discord about how I should go about generating the numeric filenames for ORRH.
+(Thanks, Lanausse!)
+- New assets should use the 580954-999999 ID range to avoid overriding existing Roblox assets, due to Roblox skipping the ID count to 1000000.
+- The 0-769 range is also available, but smaller, and was used in the past for models.

+With that in mind, a smarter approach to generating IDs rather than just being totally random numbers is to base it off the file data - get a hash of the file and convert it to an integer, this would likely be out of the unused range, but maybe a simple modulo operation could fix that??

+Doing this would mean your assets keep the same IDs between builds, I don't know how beneficial that really is, but there you go.
+Maybe I'll implement it anyways if it's easy.

+[^meshversions]: You can convert meshes to the supported versions by using the mesh converter tool in the Novetus SDK.
+I don't know if there are any alternatives.
+[^minify]: Minifying the XML and Lua is something I've thought about for a while, and it would make an interesting post seeing how much data is saved.
+No off-the-shelf C# library for this, so I'd have to port it from the JS libraries or something lol.
+[^compression]: ORRH and Novetus snapshots support compressed maps by decompressing them on the fly.
+Novetus built-in maps use [bz2](https://en.wikipedia.org/wiki/Bzip2), while ORRH uses [gzip](https://en.wikipedia.org/wiki/Gzip).
+I haven't tested if they support the vice-versa format.